Skip to Content

 STAFF BLOG

 Queen's Staff Blog provides a space for staff to share our reflections, knowledge and experiences and build a connected University community.
-Our latest blog celebrates the legacy of Queen's first Vice-President Thomas Andrews, a significant figure in the history of Chemistry:
+Our latest blogs focus on the launch of Queen's Civic Mission in May 2024, as well as the experiences of some of our staff carers:

 If you are interested in writing a staff blog piece, please contact internalcommunications@qub.ac.uk.